achalv/bucket/README.md

-bucket
+Bucket
 ======

 A list of things I want to do by the time I kick the bucket, in no particular order.
+If you have suggestions, and/or want to do cross something off of this list together, open a pull request!

 - [ ] BASE jump off of the world's tallest building
 - [ ] Visit all 7 continents
 - [ ] Buy a one-way ticket to a random location
 - [ ] Own a Library+Coffee Shop
-- [x] Overcome stage fright
+- [ ] Overcome stage fright
-- [x] Improv.
-Comedy
+- [ ] Improv Comedy
 - [ ] Run a marathon
 - [ ] Start playing the drums.
 Again.
 - [ ] Learn archery